 - Ensure the selected size of portal frame provides a clear opening distance which is above the timber floor limit line or concrete floor limit depending on type of floor.
 If your selection is below the concrete floor limit of 150BUs/m the foundation will also need to be specifically designed to provide the bracing demand required.

-- The spans given assume no vertical load on the portal frames and are an initial selection guide only – they can be used for upper floors in gable ends with light roofs
+- The spans given assume no vertical load on the portal frames and are an initial selection guide only – they can be used for upper floors in the gable ends with light roofs.

 - The portals have been designed to an 8mm SLS deflection limit (Serviceability Limit State) as per the requirements of the BRANZ Technical paper – P21 (2010) – A wall bracing test and evaluation procedure.